-Inflammatory Bowel Disease (IBD) is the umbrella term for a group of complex and multifactorial disorders afflicting the intestinal tract.
+Inflammatory Bowel Disease (IBD) is an umbrella term for a group of complex and multifactorial disorders affecting the intestinal tract.
 As the name implies, acute and chronic inflammation of the intestine is a major symptom in IBD.
-Crohn's disease and ulcerative colitis are the two main disorders in IBD, in which this relapsing inflammation of the intestinal tract is seen.
+Crohn's disease and ulcerative colitis are two of the main disorders captured under IBD, and both conditions are characterized by relapsing inflammation of the intestinal tract.

 Ulcerative Colitis (UC) and Crohn's Disease (CD)

-Though Crohn's disease and UC both fall under the IBD banner, and present with similar symptoms, both the location of the disease in the intestine and the histologic, i.e. tissue changes are different in each subtype.
+Though both Crohn's disease and UC fall under the IBD banner and present with similar symptoms, the physiology of the disease within the intestine as well as the histologic (tissue) changes are different in each condition.